nodejs/node/doc/api/modules.markdown

 (among other things) that every call to `require('foo')` will get exactly the same object returned, if it would resolve to the same file.

+Multiple calls to `require('foo')` may not cause the module code to be executed multiple times.
+This is an important feature.
+With it, "partially done" objects can be returned, thus allowing transitive dependencies to be loaded even when they would cause cycles.

+If you want to have a module execute code multiple times, then export a function, and call that function.

+#### Module Caching Caveats

+Modules are cached based on their resolved filename.
+Since modules may resolve to a different filename based on the location of the calling module (loading from `node_modules` folders), it is not a *guarantee* that `require('foo')` will always return the exact same object, if it would resolve to different files.

 ### module.exports

 The `exports` object is created by the Module system.
 Sometimes this is not